tedsteen/mbp-setup/README.md

 # Preventing Time Machine from prompting to use new hard drives as backup volume
 defaults write com.apple.TimeMachine DoNotOfferNewDisksForBackup -bool true

-# Disable the sudden motion sensor as its not useful for SSDs
-sudo pmset -a sms 0

 # restart finder to apply finder things
 killall Finder